-We offer free, independent and confidential advice, as well as emergency relief, and access to no- and low-interest loans.
+We offer free, independent and confidential financial counselling and budget support, home energy assessments and information sessions on managing your utilities, as well as well as emergency relief, and access to no- and low-interest loans.

 If you’re on a low income, managing your daily expenses can be tough.
-Our Emergency Relief service provides emergency support if you are struggling.Read more
+Our Emergency Assistance service provides emergency support if you are struggling.Read More

 We can provide:

 - assistance with some bills and expenses

 - referrals to other services that may help.

 This service operates in eastern, northern and southern Adelaide and is funded by the Department of Social Services.

 Emergency Assistance appointments are available at the following locations between 9:30am and 12pm:

 Eastern Services Beulah Park – Monday, Wednesday, and Friday

 Adelaide – Tuesday and Thursday